Python Math

 // int Division

-The / operator always produce a float.
-However many algorithms make the most sense if all of the values are kept as ints, so we need a different sort of division operator that produces ints.
-In Python the int-division operator // rounds down any fraction, always yielding an int result.
+Some algorithms make the most sense if all of the values are kept as ints, so we need a separate division operator that produces ints.
+Python's int-division operator // rounds down any fraction, always yielding an int result.

 4.5